 - First-generation students don’t always know how to connect with other students or get involved on campus.
 It can be intimidating, overwhelming, and difficult to make time for when balancing work and school.
 Institutions should help connect individuals with other first-generation students or campus organizations that will help them grow and gain a sense of belonging.
 Connectedness is a crucial need that’s often overlooked.

 First-generation drop-out rates cannot be ignored.
-Institutions have a lot to lose if they aren’t taking steps to better engage first-generation students and their families.
-If drop-out rates aren’t decreasing with current efforts, it’s time to find a new solution—that’s faculty and staff’s responsibility.
+Institutions have a lot to lose if they aren’t taking steps to further engage first-generation students and their families.
+If drop-out rates aren’t decreasing with current efforts, a new solution is in order.

 It might be time to take a wide look at current institutional processes and hierarchies and figure out where first-generation students are getting lost.
-Maybe it’s time to change the long-established structures, simplify the support process, and build a space where first-generation students can succeed.
+Maybe it’s time to simplify the support process and build a space where first-generation students can succeed.
 If you’re ready for that, EVAN360 can help.